 Learn and Improve Search Based on Analytics

 Are there articles that are deflecting more cases than others?
 What are the most searched-for terms for which we don’t have content published?
-This data will help us refine the community experience for our customers.
+This data will help us refine the community experience for our customers and improve the customer relationship overall.

-In 6 Techniques for Customer Self-Service Success, the #1 technique is understanding the customer journey.
+Understanding the customer journey is essential to customer self-service success.
 A terrific means for doing so is to build a customer journey map, which details every touchpoint a customer has with your brand.

-Naturally, self-service will be a central part of most journey maps.
-Given the volume of customer interactions, self-service channels provide a lot of data.
+Given the volume of customer interactions, self-service channels provide a lot of data that can be used in journey mapping.
 For example, analytics on self-service content can reveal what content particular customers frequently engage with on the way to submitting a case.
 It can also provide clues as to where customers are hitting dead-ends and bailing.

 Here’s an example of a visual customer journey map: